ryanhhtan/express-restfulapi-starter/README.md

    - npm install
    OR
    - yarn
+3. Add the development configuaration file (./config/config.dev.js, see the example file).
+This file is ignored for security and should be added manually each time a new project is rebulid.
-3. Run in develop mode.
+4. Run in develop mode.
    - npm run dev
-4. Build the project
+5. Build the project
    - npm run build
+6. Deployment (Heroku example, will add later)